AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 ```
 [/filter]
 [filter level="advanced"]
-## Navigating the ABC Component Documentation
+## Navigating the AMP Component Documentation

 Next, we want to add a collection of images of cheese bike products for our users to scroll through.
 For this, we’ll use an image carousel component.
-The ABC implementation of a carousel is the component: `<amp-carousel>`.
+The AMP implementation of a carousel is the component: `<amp-carousel>`.
 This component is not built in, so you will need to add its script in the page's `<head>`.

 When we look at the [documentation]({{g.doc('/content/amp-dev/documentation/components/reference/amp-carousel.md', locale=doc.locale).url.path}}) for `<amp-carousel>`, we’re looking for answers to questions such as: